-• You are asked to type the internal name of your plug-in (used as the plug-in's filename), the name that should appear on the menu and the name of the category in which the plug-in should appear on the Plug-ins menu.

-The reason for having two separate names for plug-ins is that filenames may be no longer than 31 characters on Macs running Mac OS 9 (which is only significant if you intend your plug-in to be used with versions of Sibelius prior to Sibelius 4), but the menu names can be as long as you like.

-- Type Test as the internal name, Test plug-in as the menu name and Tests as the category name, then click OK. - You'll see Tests/Test (user copy) added to the list in the Edit Plug-ins dialog.
+- You are asked to type the internal name of your plug-in (used as the plug-in's filename), the name that should appear on the menu and the name of the category in which the plug-in should appear, which will determine which ribbon tab it appears on.
+The reason for having two separate names for plug-ins is that filenames may be no longer than 31 characters on Macs running Mac OS 9 (which is only significant if you intend your plug-in to be used with versions of Sibelius prior to Sibelius 4), but the menu names can be as long as you like. - Type Test as the internal name, Test plug-in as the menu name and Tests as the category name, then click OK. - You'll see Test (user copy) added to the list in the Edit Plug-ins dialog under a new Tests branch of the tree view.
 Click Close.
-This shows the folder in which the plug-in is located (Tests, which Sibelius has created for you), the filename of the plug-in (minus the standard .plg file extension), and (user copy) tells you that this plug-in is located in your user application data folder, not the Sibelius program folder or application package itself. - If you look in the Plug-ins menu again you'll see a Tests submenu, with a Test plug-in inside it. - Choose Plug-ins > Tests > Test and the plug-in will run.
+This shows the folder in which the plug-in is located (Tests, which Sibelius has created for you), the filename of the plug-in (minus the standard .plg file extension), and (user copy) tells you that this plug-in is located in your user application data folder, not the Sibelius program folder or application package itself. - If you look in the Home Plug-ins gallery again you'll see a Tests category, with a Test plug-in underneath it.

+- Choose Home > Plug-ins > Tests > Test and the plug-in will run.
 You may first be prompted that you cannot undo plug-ins, in which case click Yes to continue (and you may wish to switch on the Don't say this again option so that you're not bothered by this warning in future.)
 What does our new Test plug-in do?
 It just pops up a dialog which says Test (whenever you start a new plug-in, Sibelius automatically generates in a one-line program to do this).
 You'll also notice a window appear with a button that says Stop Plug-in, which appears whenever you run any plug-in, and which can be useful if you need to get out of a plug-in you're working on that is (say) trapped in an infinite loop. - Click OK on the dialog and the plug-in stops.